Taking a Mission Trip to Help a Church Plant? 7 Things You Need to Know

 3. The people at their church are probably new to this.

-One of the most frequently asked questions from mission teams is “Where are the people from your church?
+One of the most frequently asked questions from mission teams: “Where are the people from your church?
 Why aren’t they helping?”
 Well, most likely if it’s during the week, they’re at work.
-Just like you do not hang out at the church & help the pastor most of the time when you’re at home.
-Also, in most church plants, the people are new to faith, new to mission.
-The planter as disciple maker is moving them on a path toward engagement with faith & servant hood.
+Just like you do not hang out at the church and help the pastor most of the time when you’re at home.
+Also, in most church plants, the people are new to faith and new to missions.
+The planter as disciple maker is moving them on a path toward engagement with faith and servanthood.
 Your presence will help as they see you taking a week or weekend to give of yourself.
-But don’t have unrealistic expectations & don’t be too critical if some of the people from the mission church seem immature in the faith.
+But don’t have unrealistic expectations and don’t be too critical if some of the people from the mission church seem immature in the faith.
 They probably are.
+And that actually means the church planter is doing a good job.

 4. They love their community.
 Don’t trash it.

 When you go on a mission trip, the community will be different from yours.
 There may be some things that seem strange to you.
 There may be some things that seem wrong to you.
-Hopefully, that’s why you’re there, to improve the community through the gospel & with your unselfish presence.
-Talking bad about what you see may put the planter on defensive or hurt those your serving in the community.
-Train your team to leave the community better than when you arrived through encouragement & servant hood.
+Hopefully, that’s why you’re there, to improve the community through the gospel and with your unselfish presence.
+Talking bad about what you see may put the planter on the defensive or hurt those you’re serving.
+Train your team to leave the community better than when you arrived through encouragement and servanthood.

 5. Money is very tight.
 Bring some.

 If you’re taking on projects that you know will cost a lot of money, consider footing the bill.
-Money is always tight for the church planter family & the new church.
+Money is always tight for the church planter family and the new church.
 Ask them what they can afford to cover during the week ahead of time.
 Also, consider a love offering if they’ve provided housing for your team.
-Ask them if they took a day off work to help you around the community & consider covering that cost to them.
+Ask them if they took a day off work to help you around the community and consider covering that cost.
 And one of the best things your group could do for a lot of church plants is give the planter a date night with his wife.

 6. Try to blend in.

 If you made T-shirts for your team, wear them on your day off in the community or on the way home.
 Remember, it’s not about you.
 You are serving as an extension of the church plant.
-The church plant will be better off if after your mission trip the community is saying, “That new church in the community served us” rather than “a big church from ____ came here & volunteered in our community.”
+The church plant will be better off if after your mission trip, the community is saying, “That new church in the community served us” rather than “A big church from ____ came here and volunteered in our community.”

 7. Commit 3-5 years.

-I’m excited to see the huge swell of support for church plants & more churches taking in country trips to help new churches.
-Use these 7 need to know things to train your team for maximum impact.
+I’m excited to see the huge swell of support for church plants and more churches taking in-country trips to help new churches.
+Use these 7 need-to-know things to train your team for maximum impact.

 If you are a church planter or a church that has taken a trip, what else would you add to this list?